dabeaz-course/practical-python/Notes/04_Classes_objects/02_Inheritance.md

     ...
 ```

 Think of a logical hierarchy or taxonomy.
-However, a more common usage is
+However, a more common (and
-related to making reusable or extensible code:
+practical) usage is related to making reusable or extensible code.
+For example, a framework might define a base class and instruct you
+to customize it.

 ```python
 class CustomHandler(TCPHandler):